MiddletonCommunityVoice/services-list/content/chemists/rowlands-wood-street.md

 Service and advice

 ### Opening Hours
-9am to 6.30pm Mon to Fri
+9am to 6.30pm Mon to Fri  /
-9am to 1pm Sat.
-CLOSED Sundays
+Sat.
+9am to 1pm  /   CLOSED Sundays